NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 LDR setups are great for beginners, and has the advantage of being able to be built out of commonly available materials.
 A positional servo is used to tilt the panel, which is mounted horizontally facing the general direction of the sun.

-The Simple LDR Example sketch shows how a simple Helioduino system can be setup using the most minimal of work.
-In this sketch only that which you actually use is built into the final compiled binary, making it an ideal lean choice for those who don't need anything fancy.
-This sketch has no UI or input control, but with a simple buzzer and some additional sensors the system can control another axis for a gimballed system.
+The Simple LDR Example shows how a small Helioduino system can be set up with a balancing panel, positional servo, and opposing light sensors.
+Only the objects used by the sketch are built into the final binary, making it a lean starting point.
+The sketch has no UI or input control, but additional sensors and another axis can be added for a larger tracker.

 ```Arduino
 #include <Helioduino.h>